State visit: Israel

-The President of the State of Israel, in his/her position as head of state, leads the welcoming events and is the official host of foreign leaders who visit Israel.
-A Guard of Honor made up of personnel of all the service branches of the Israel Defense Forces (IDF) are usually lined up at the main V.I.P terminal of Tel Aviv International Airport.
+The president of the State of Israel, in their position as head of state, leads the welcoming events and is the official host of foreign leaders who visit Israel.
+A guard of honor made up of personnel of all the service branches of the Israel Defense Forces (IDF) are usually lined up at the main V.I.P terminal of Ben Gurion International Airport.
+Following the British precedent, the chief of military protocol reports to the visitor, in Hebrew: